-- 1. Upon the failure of any party to attend or participate in a hearing, the committee may either (a) proceed with the hearing and issuance of its order or (b) serve an order of default in accordance with RCW 34.05.440.
-If an accused student, with notice, does not appear before a student conduct administrative panel hearing, the information in support of the complaint is presented and considered in the absence of the accused student. - 2.
-The hearing will ordinarily be closed to the public.
-However, if all parties agree on the record or in writing that some or all of the proceedings should be open, the committee chair shall determine any extent to which the hearing will be open.
-For hearings involving sexual misconduct allegations, complainant, accused student, and their respective attorney representatives may attend portions of the hearing where argument, testimony, and/or evidence are presented to the student disciplinary committee.
+- 1. Upon the failure of any party to attend or participate in a hearing, the student conduct committee may either: - a) Proceed with the hearing and issuance of its decision; or - b) Serve an decision of default in accordance with RCW 34.05.440.
+If an accused student, with notice, does not appear before a student conduct administrative panel hearing, the information in support of the complaint is presented and considered in the absence of the accused student. - 2 The hearing will ordinarily be closed to the public.
+However, if all parties agree on the record that some or all of the proceedings be open, the chair shall determine any extent to which the hearing will be open.
 If any person disrupts the proceedings, the chair may exclude that person from the hearing room. - 3.
-The committee chair shall cause the hearing to be recorded by a method that the committee chair selects, in accordance with RCW 34.05.449.
-Panel deliberations are not recorded.
-The recording, or a copy, is property of the college, but will be made available to the respondent upon request.
-The chair shall assure maintenance of the record of the proceeding that is required by RCW 34.05.476, which shall also be available upon request for inspection and copying by the respondent.
+The chair shall cause the hearing to be recorded by a method that they select, in accordance with RCW 34.05.449.
+That recording, or a copy, shall be made available to any party upon request.
+The chair shall ensure maintenance of the record of the proceeding that is required by RCW 34.05.476, which shall also be available upon request for inspection and copying by any party.
 Other recording shall also be permitted, in accordance with WAC 10-08-190.